Pound pauses for breath amid Brexit limbo, dollar steadies

 For now, the dollar was steady in Asian trade, gaining marginally against the Australian and New Zealand dollars while slipping marginally against the euro and Japanese yen.

-It stood at 108.65 yen JPY=, and drifted higher from a five-week low touched against the kiwi on Tuesday, with the New Zealand dollar buying $0.6420 NZD=D3.
-The Australian dollar bought $0.6851 AUD=D3.
+It stood at 108.65 yen, and drifted higher from a five-week low touched against the kiwi on Tuesday, with the New Zealand dollar buying $0.6420.
+The Australian dollar bought $0.6851.

 The euro held at $1.1132 with traders looking to euro zone manufacturing and services data and the outcome of a European Central Bank meeting, both due later on Thursday.